250 People Staged The Largest Open Rescue in U.S. History - and You Can Be Next

 By Zach Groff

 Flanked by street marshals in neon green jackets on one side and a virtual reality camera on the other side, nearly 250 DxE Forum participants stormed a slaughterhouse Tuesday as a half dozen activists rescued six of the most tortured victims of the slaughterhouse for veterinary care.
-The activists held flowers outside as activists Jewels Pearson, Hana Low, and Wayne Hsiung entered the slaughterhouse to aid injured hens with Shiki Wang, Conrad De Jesus, and Victoria Gu behind them.
+The activists held flowers outside as activists Jewels Pearson, Hana Low, and Wayne Hsiung entered the slaughterhouse to aid injured hens with Shiki Wang and Conrad De Jesus behind them.
 Within minutes, activists began passing injured hens - hens suffering from starvation, dehydration, and blindness - from the slaughterhouse until six hens were on their way to a life of safety.

 The six activists and six hens have since made waves on social media, mainstream U.S. media, Chinese media, and vegan media, but the untold story of the rescue is the story of hundreds: hundreds of family members, college students, and everyday people who bore witness as the hens were transported to safety.
 In fact, widely respected social science shows that it's not a few leaders but large masses of people who change society.